sjeandeaux/access-log-monitor/README.md

 publish                        publish the application in tag in progress (TODO move in circleci) test                           test tools                          download tools ui-test                        It runs the docker-compose.
-The flog container generates log and access-log-parsor is launched vet                            go vet on packages
+The flog container generates log and access-log-monitor is launched vet                            go vet on packages
 ```